-16775/13 SS/IL/sr 17 DGG 1B I_IMITE EN The previous subparagraph shall not apply to the legal and natural persons engaged in the activity of money remittance within the meaning of Article 4(13) of Directive 2007/64/EC of the European Parliament and of the Council of 13 November 2007 on payment services in the internal market amending Directives 97/7/EC, 2002/65/EC, 2005/60/EC and 2006/48/EC and repealing Directive 97/5/EC15.
+The previous subparagraph shall not apply to the legal and natural persons engaged in the activity of money remittance within the meaning of Article 4(13) of Directive 2007/64/EC of the European Parliament and of the Council of 13 November 2007 on payment services in the internal market amending Directives 97/7/EC, 2002/65/EC, 2005/60/EC and 2006/48/EC and repealing Directive 97/5/EC.

 - 3. For the purposes of point (a) of paragraph 2, Member States shall require that the total turnover of the financial activity may not exceed a threshold which must be sufficiently low.
-That threshold shall be established at national level, depending on the type of financial activity. - 4.
-For the purposes of point (b) of paragraph 2, Member States shall apply a maximum threshold per customer and single transaction, whether the transaction is carried out in a single operation or in several operations which appear to be linked.
+That threshold shall be established at national level, depending on the type of financial activity. - For the purposes of point (b) of paragraph 2, Member States shall apply a maximum 4. threshold per customer and single transaction, whether the transaction is carried out in a single operation or in several operations which appear to be linked.
 That threshold shall be established at national level, depending on the type of financial activity.
 It shall be sufficiently low in order to ensure that the types of transactions in question are an impractical and inefficient method for laundering money or for terrorist financing, and shall not exceed EUR 1 000. - 5.
-For the purposes of point (c) of paragraph 2, Member States shall require that the turnover of the financial activity does not exceed 5 % of the total turnover of the legal or natural person concerned. - 6.
-In assessing the risk of money laundering or terrorist financing occurring for the purposes of this Article, Member States shall pay special attention to any financial activity which is regarded as particularly likely, by its nature, to be used or abused for money laundering or terrorist financing purposes. - 7.
-Any decision pursuant to this Article shall state the reasons on which it is based.
-Member States shall provide for the possibility of withdrawing that decision should circumstances change. - 8.
-Member States shall establish risk-based monitoring activities or take any other adequate measures to ensure that the exemption granted by decisions pursuant to this Article is not abused.
+For the purposes of point (c) of paragraph 2, Member States shall require that the turnover of the financial activity does not exceed 5 % of the total turnover of the legal or natural person concerned.

+- 6. In assessing the risk of money laundering or terrorist financing occurring for the purposes of this Article, Member States shall pay special attention to any financial activity which is regarded as particularly likely, by its nature, to be used or abused for money laundering or terrorist financing purposes. - 7.
+Any decision taken by a Member State pursuant to paragraph 2 shall state the reasons on which it is based.
+Member States shall provide for the possibility of withdrawing that decision should circumstances change.
+Such a decision shall be made available to the Commission.
+The Commission shall communicate the decision, on request, to the other Member States. - 8.
+Member States shall establish risk-based monitoring activities or take any other adequate measures to ensure that the exemption granted by decisions pursuant to this Article is not abused